sabifo4/BayesianInference_practicals/practical_sessions/day2/01_MCMCtree/README.md

 You can run this tutorial on the cluster as the latest version of PAML has already been installed.
-Nevertheless, if you want to run it on your PC, please make sure that you have properly installed PAML and exported the path to `MCMCtree` and `BASEML` executable files so you can run these software from any location of your PC.
+Nevertheless, if you want to run it on your PC, please make sure that you have properly installed PAML and exported the path to the `MCMCtree` and `BASEML` executable files so you can run these software from any location on your PC.
 You can download the latest version of PAML [here](http://abacus.gene.ucl.ac.uk/software/paml.html#download).

 ### Downloading the data